Stop Loss Updates

 How is Symetra supporting policyholders that are impacted by large COVID-19 claims?

-Symetra is offering the COVID-19 Deductible Savings Endorsement with all Symetra Stop Loss policies with effective dates from January 1—March 31, 2021 in approved states.
+Symetra is offering the COVID-19 Deductible Savings Endorsement with all Symetra Stop Loss policies with effective dates from January 1—December 31, 2021 in approved states.
 Offered at no additional cost, this endorsement provides an opportunity for a reduced Specific deductible when a covered claimant has a primary diagnosis of COVID-19.
 For details, including state availability, contact your Symetra representative.

 What is the grace period if I’m unable to pay premium on time?